-QUESTIONS TO ASK NOTES How do I make the appointments for all the CAR T screening tests?
+QL JESTIONS TO ASK How do I make the appointments for all the CAR T screening tests?
+Can these screening tests be completed with my home doctor to minimize the length of my stay near the CAR T center?
 What screening tests are needed and how long will each screening test take?
+Do any of the screening tests need to be pre-approved by my health plan?
 How can I best prepare for each test?
+Are there any testing requirements like a food or liquid fast?
+Are there any medications I should take or avoid?
 Is there anything that I would need to bring to each test?
-How many of my tests can you fit into one visit?
-Is it possible to fit all of my tests into one visit?
+Is there a financial counselor who can help me plan and manage the costs of my CAR T treatment?
+If yes, what is their contact information?
 Does my caregiver need to come with me for the screening tests?
 Can someone else come with me and help me get to these tests?
 If we need to spend the night, where do you suggest we stay?
-Is there a social worker that I can work with?
-If yes, what is their contact information?

 Is financial assistance available for travel and lodging?
 If yes, can I get the assistance in advance?
 Or do I need to get reimbursed afterwards?
 If we stay in a hotel, how can we get to the hospital for testing?
 Are there shuttles or do you offer travel vouchers?
+How do I get a translator, if needed?